Miloš Milojević (footballer)

-Miloš Milojević (Милош Милојевић; born 29 September 1982) is a Serbian football coach and former player.
-He currently manages UAE Pro League club Sharjah.
+Miloš Milojević (Милош Милојевић; born 29 September 1982) is a Serbian football coach and former player, who last coached UAE Pro League club Al-Nasr.

 Playing career

 As a youngster, Milojević was part of the academies of Radnički Niš and Red Star Belgrade.
 From his senior debut in 2000, he played in the Serbian First League and Serbian League, the domestic second and third tiers, mainly for FK Timok.
 He also played for Timok in the 2005–06 Serbia and Montenegro Cup, eliminating Partizan in the first round.

 In 2006, he moved abroad for the first time in his career, signing with Icelandic club Hamar.
 He went on to represent Ægir and Víkingur, playing in the top tier Úrvalsdeild with the latter club, before retiring due to injuries in 2011.

 Coaching career

 Víkingur and Breiðablik

 After retiring as a player, Milojević started to work as a youth coach in Iceland.
 In the summer of 2013, he became the assistant coach of his former club Víkingur.
 Together with manager Ólafur Þórðarson, he led the team to a 4th place in the 2014 Úrvalsdeild table, their best result since winning the championship in 1991.
 The club was knocked out in the first qualifying round of the 2015–16 Europa League through a 2–3 defeat on aggregate against Slovenian team FC Koper.
 On 15 July 2015, Milojevic was promoted to head coach of Víkingur, and led the club to a 9th place in the 2015 season.
 In 2016, Víkingur finished 7th in the table.
 He resigned on 19 May 2017, due to disagreements with the board, as the club was placed 10th in the table.

 On 22 May 2017, just days after his departure from Víkingur, Milojević was appointed head coach of fellow Úrvalsdeild club Breiðablik, replacing Arnar Grétarsson that had been sacked by the club.
 He led the side to 6th place in the table, but left at the end of the year.